How to Clean Your House From Top to Bottom in 4 Hours

 While my cleaning products are working in the bathrooms, I start on cobwebs and dust on the ceilings, in the corners and door jams, working methodically around each room.
 Work your way all the way down the walls to the baseboards.
 A Webster works OK for corners, but I think it works better if you cover it with a cloth, the cloth is just better at wiping off those sticky webs.

-A flat microfiber cleaning mop works equally well on the ceiling and the floor.
+I like to use a for the walls and ceiling.
+If you don't have one, you might try your favorite microfiber mop.
 Before they were available, I used to use a broom with an old towel tied over it to sweep the ceiling.
 Clean light fixtures and fan blades while you're doing this.
 If you have light fixtures that are really dirty or full of bugs, you won't be able to take them all down and clean them within your four hour time period.
 For that type of job, you can do one or two of them a week until they're all caught up.
+Casabella® Everywhere Duster

 Finish the Bathrooms

 By the time you've got all the webs and dust down you're ready to finish the bathrooms.
 I used to use a broom to scrub tubs and showers, but now Mr. Clean makes a nice tool for cleaning the bathroom.
 It is called the ."
 It does a good job of scrubbing and you can reach the whole shower easily without throwing your back out.
 "Magic Reach

 When you are through, put all the shampoos and things back in the shower and do the vanity and mirror, scrubbing the sink and polishing all the fixtures.

 Now you are ready to finish cleaning the toilet.
 Don't forget the rubber gloves for that job.
 I use a small wastebasket with a bleach solution in it to disinfect the toilet brush after use.
 Paper towels are good for cleaning the outside of the toilet and the seat.